The history of Petworth Town

-Many of the houses in the town were owned by the Lord Leconfield Estate and were lived in by the estate workers.
-They had the familiar battleship grey, now mid brown, doors that denoted them as Estate cottages.
+Many of the houses in the town were owned by the Estate and were lived in by the estate workers.
+They all had mid brown doors which denoted them as Estate cottages.
 An example of this is Mrs Cummings Cottage.

 Whilst many of the houses were owned by the Estate, very few of the shops or business premises were.

 The Estate owned the land 360 degrees around the town, with the parkland of Petworth House being 90 degrees, and this shaped the connection between the town to the surrounding area.
 Farming and the use of the land was dominated by the estate, with many of the farms having tenant farmers.

 This also impacted on travel and movement around the area.
 Coultershaw to the south of the town was the site of a turnpike and still has evidence of the old canal and associated warehouse as well as being adjacent to the railway that served the town until the last passenger train in 1955 and good trains in 1966.
 It is said that was railway station was built there, 1½ miles south of the town, because Lord Leconfield who lived in Petworth House did not want to hear, or smell, the trains.

 Coultershaw, now a heritage site, was for a long time the site of a corn mill, the last building being demolished in 1974.
 In 1782, Lord Leconfield built a beam pump at Coultershaw to pump up water to serve the house and the town.
 The increased water supply, albeit river water, must have made a big difference to the lives of those living in the town.
 Water was last pumped up to Petworth in about 1960.